drjkuo/JujiOA/README.md

 ```

 #### Server side
 On the server side, in the index.js file, we leverage twitter.getUserTimeline by @BoyCook to pull the most recent 200 tweets of the designated twitter ID from Twitter.
 Then, we sort those tweets by their number of liked and return top 10 liked tweets to the client.
+One enhancement could be made by replacing sort() with the help of a priority queue.
 ```javascript
 app.get('/hot2', function (req, res) {
   twitter.getUserTimeline({ screen_name: req.query.twitterID, count: '200'},